mgttt/sptrader_nodejs/README.md

 sptrader nodejs wrapper

-NOTES: ubuntu 16.04 passed, 18.04 still error! (related to the openssl version ...)
+NOTES: ubuntu 16.04 passed, 18.04 still error! (related to the openssl in 18.04 version is too high that not for current libapiwrapper.so )

 ```